ddjohnson/metrics/README.md

    - batch up metrics rather then acrew over head from re-establishing sessions
    - still trying to locate how to pass timestamp as event epoch in API docs
    - remote sort dict function, opt for streaming yield / split into two funtions
    - loading into mem bad for oom, again stream
-   - remve overlooked std out debug as will slow egress considerably due to tty response times log.info eg.
+   - remve overlooked standard out debug as will slow egress considerably due to tty response times log.info eg.
-   -